reactjs/react.dev/src/content/reference/react/useDeferredValue.md

 #### Returns {/*returns*/}

 During the initial render, the returned deferred value will be the same as the value you provided.
-During updates, React will first attempt a re-render with the old value (so it will return the old value), and then try another re-render in background with the new value (so it will return the updated value).
+During updates, React will first attempt a re-render with the old value (so it will return the old value), and then try another re-render in the background with the new value (so it will return the updated value).

 #### Caveats {/*caveats*/}